 Certification of aerodromes and heliports and air traffic services; registration of aircraft and the issuance, renewal, cancellation, revocation and variation of certificates of airworthiness of aircraft; validation of personnel licenses (crews and maintenance associated with the aircraft registry); and safety oversight for the local Air Operator Certificate (AOC) holders.
 The ultimate aim of the regulatory activities is to ensure the safety of the travelling public and surrounding environments.

 The grant of air transport permits and operating licenses for foreign registered scheduled and non-scheduled carriers operating to the jurisdiction; regulation of charges levied by airport operators with a view to creating equality and fair policies and practices; to provide a liaison to the C I Government and the UK Department for Transport as it pertains to bi-lateral negotiations for international air service agreements; provide input to the Air Transport Licensing Authority (ATLA) as it pertains to licensing of local carriers; provide advice for effective implementation of regulatory policy that is in the best interest of the traveling public/end user.

 We never forget our organization’s primary reason for being.

 We develop our people to the highest standards and level of expertise in technical and non-technical areas.

 We build and promote a shared commitment to regulatory and aviation excellence regionally and globally.

 We ensure that the highest moral and ethical standards are maintained in the discharge of our responsibilities.

 We work with others to engage their knowledge and expertise and to generate effective solutions where we are jointly accountable for the end results.

 We account for our actions, accept individual and team responsibilities and transparently disclose results.

-The Civil Aviation Authority of the Cayman Islands will be closed in observance of National Heroes' Day on Monday, January 27th.
+The Civil Aviation Authority of the Cayman Islands will be closed in observance of Ash Wednesday on February 26th.